Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Preliminaries

-where $x\in R^n$ is the state, $u\in R^m$ is the control, $d\in R^n$ is the exogenous disturbance, $y\in R^r$ is the controlled output.
-It is standard to assume that $(A, B)$ is stabilizable, $D^TC=0$ and $D^TD\succ0$\cite{dullerud2013course}.
+where $x\in R^n$ is the state, $u\in R^m$ is the control, $d\in R^n$ is the exogenous disturbance, $y\in R^r$ is the sensor measurement.
+It is standard to assume that $(A, B)$ is stabilizable, $D^TC=0$ and $D^TD\succ0$ \cite{dullerud2013course}.
 The system adopts static state-feedback control law

 where $K$ is the gain to be determined.
 Therefore, we can rewrite system (\ref{basic system}) into following form